 • Agility (Opposites: slowness, viscosity, inflexibility, ...)

-I decided to add 'agility' to this list after seeing the SOA document by Jason Bloomberg quoted below in the NOTES section.
+For more on 'agility' see the SOA document by Jason Bloomberg quoted below in the NOTES section.

 The changes of behaviour or of the envelope of behaviours mentioned in connection with robustness, flexibility, and creativity may be fast or slow.
-I think 'agility' is often used to refer to the speed with which such accommodations can occur: the faster they occur the higher the agility.
+It seems that 'agility' is often used to refer to the speed with which such accommodations can occur: the faster they occur the higher the agility.
 Note that this is orthogonal to the quality and significance of the changes.
 For example, we would not wish a flexible robot vacuum cleaner to require thousands of training examples to discover the need to avoid a type of situation that causes it problems.